 Acidic foods (like citrus fruit and tomatoes), spicy or strong-flavored foods (like garlic or hot sauce), and “gassy foods” (like broccoli and cauliflower) are often associated with baby gassiness and fussiness, but they are no more likely than other foods to bother babies.8910 In fact, there are many other reasons a baby may be gassy that has nothing to do with the foods you are eating.

 Know that unless you see a direct relationship between specific foods and the same reaction in baby every time, there is no need to limit your diet.

-If you are wondering why your little one may be gassy or fussy, our team of registered dietitians, fellow moms, and lactation specialists, are available from Monday – Friday 8 am – 6 pm (ET) to help figure out what may be going on.
+If you are wondering why your little one may be gassy or fussy, our team of registered dietitian nutritionists, fellow moms, and lactation specialists, are available from Monday – Friday 8 am – 6 pm (ET) to help figure out what may be going on.
 Chat now!